CedricBeaulac/CedricBeaulac.github.io/_pages/about.md

   - /about.html
 ---

-I completed my Ph.D. in [Statistical Sciences](https://www.statistics.utoronto.ca) at the [University of Toronto](http://www.utstat.utoronto.ca) in 2021 under the supervision of [Jeffrey S. Rosenthal](http://probability.ca).
-I am currently a postdoctoral fellow at [Simon Fraser University](https://www.sfu.ca/) and at the [University of Victoria](https://www.uvic.ca/) where I am studying neurimaging genetics problems under the supervision of [Farouk Nathou](https://www.math.uvic.ca/~nathoo/), [Jiguo Cao](https://www.sfu.ca/science/stat/cao/) and [Mirza Faisal Beg](https://www.sfu.ca/engineering/faculty-and-staff/faculty/faisal_beg.html).
-My research focus is image analysis and image generation using a combination of machine learning and statistical approaches.
+I am a professor of Statistics at the [Université du Québec à Montréal](https://statqam.uqam.ca).
+I completed a postdoctoral fellowship at [Simon Fraser University](https://www.sfu.ca/) and at the [University of Victoria](https://www.uvic.ca/) under the supervision of [Farouk Nathou](https://www.math.uvic.ca/~nathoo/), [Jiguo Cao](https://www.sfu.ca/science/stat/cao/) and [Mirza Faisal Beg](https://www.sfu.ca/engineering/faculty-and-staff/faculty/faisal_beg.html) and completed my Ph.D. in [Statistical Sciences](https://www.statistics.utoronto.ca) at the [University of Toronto](http://www.utstat.utoronto.ca) in 2021 under the supervision of [Jeffrey S. Rosenthal](http://probability.ca).
+My research interests are at the intersection of machine learning and statistics.
+I am currently developping new models for image analysis by integrating machine learning models to functional data analysis.

 About me (personally)
 =====